theSynaxis/SynaxisApp/README.md

 ## The App

 The Synaxis App, at this time, is a simple quote app built in React.js.
+For more information regarding the app itself, see the documentation: [App](docs/app.md)

 ## API

 Our API is consumed internally using tRPC, but is also externally exposed as a REST API for other future projects and other developers.
+For more information regarding the API itself, see the documentation: [API](docs/api.md)

 ## Tech Stack